nouhoum/ansible-ec2-play/EC2.md

 ## ec2Delete
 Deletes one or more EC2 instance(s).
 Deleting instances multiple times will not cause an error.
-This operation takes several minutes, during which time `ec2Ids` will continue to show that the instance exists.
+This operation takes several minutes, during which time `ec2Ids` will continue to show that the instance(s) exist.
-You can track the progress of the deletion process by running ec2Status repeatedly.
+You can track the progress of the deletion process by running the `ec2Status` command repeatedly.

 **Usage**